 VOOM offers two different levels of service — a cheaper “Surf” package made for general browsing and checking email, and a more expensive “Surf + Stream” that offers the ability to video chat, as well as stream movies and music.

 If you’re taking a cruise, then you might be wondering exactly how the service works, how fast it really is, and how much it costs.
-We recently took a cruise on Royal Caribbean to give you a first-hand look at what you can expect.

 Price of Royal Caribbean’s VOOM Internet Service

 First things first, if you are planning to get online during your cruise, then expect to fork over some considerable money.

 While we appreciate the complexities that are involved in accessing the Internet from the middle of the ocean aboard the ship, the price of the VOOM service is still considerably more than you would pay for service on land.

 While rates may vary based on your specific cruise, expect to pay $20-25 per device, per day.

 If you wanted the most basic service — dubbed “Surf” — then the cost for multi-day packages is typically around $21.99 per day, with a discount (which varies) for booking early.
 The “Surf” package allows you to do basic web browsing and email, but nothing data intensive like streaming content or video chat.

 If you upgraded to the “Surf+Stream” package, then you are given speeds that let you stream things like music and video (such as Netflix or YouTube), as well as video chat.
 The cost for the upgraded service is around $26.99 per day if bought as part of a multi-day package.
 Again, there is a discount for booking ahead of time.